-- Details of previous CAAA research grants and related outcomes for the previous five years should be provided in a separate document.
+- Details of previous CPA–CAAA & CAAA research grants and related outcomes for the previous five years should be provided in a separate document.

-The researcher must agree to the terms and conditions of financial support as described on the CAAA web site.
-Successful applicants will be expected to inform the Committee of their progress, normally once per year.
+The researcher must agree to the terms and conditions of financial support as described by completing the Survey Monkey.
+A link will be provided in the award letter.

 Successful applications involving experimentation with human subjects are required to submit a Certificate of Ethics from their institution's committees on research on human subjects as soon as possible after receiving notification of their award.
 A Survey Monkey link will be provided in the award letter to submit the Certificate of Ethics.

 If approval is not required by the applicant's institutions, a statement to that effect must be included in the application.

 The principal researcher will respond to periodic requests, typically on a bi-annual basis, from the Office of CAAA for progress reports on the status of the research project.
 The researcher will include copies of working papers, papers presented at conferences, and published papers with progress reports.
 The Office will send a copy of all such documents to the funding organization.